 Maids, Gardeners & Pool Maintenance

 The frequency of maid service is stated in each villa description.
 The maids duties include general cleaning (but not washing up or personal laundry), sweeping the floors and cleaning the bathrooms.
 They will ensure clean bed linen and towels are provided once per week and most will perform an additional mid-week towel change.
 Please note that maids do not work on Sundays or public holidays and that the frequency of service includes the change over day.
 If your stay coincides with a public holiday, any maid visit scheduled for that day will not be rescheduled.
 Therefore, if maid service is twice per week, the first clean will be on the day of arrival and you will only see her once more during that week.
 Maids do not dispose of household rubbish, which should be bagged up and taken to one of the many local public bins.
-Where it is indicated in a villa description that a washing machine is not available, for maid’s use only or that laundry is by arrangement, it should be possible for you to make a private arrangement with the maid to do personal laundry.
+Where it is indicated in a villa description that a washing machine is not available or that laundry is by arrangement, it should be possible for you to make a private arrangement with the maid to do personal laundry.
+Occasionally, washing machines are stored in a locked area to which you may not have access, in this instance the maid will do any personal laundry for you.
 Swimming pools need regular maintenance in order for them to remain in sparkling condition and the gardens need regular work.
 Our staff, however, will be as unobtrusive as possible but this work is likely to happen while you are in residence.
 Sometimes essential maintenance or repairs need to be carried out at the villa but any arrangements to complete work will be made with you in advance by your house manager.
 Should you notice anything that needs maintenance during your stay it is essential that you advise your house manager.
 We will do our best to ensure that anything that needs repair or replacement will be done with the minimum amount of disturbance to you and your party.
 To repair swimming pool lights, or make any other repairs to the pool below the waterline, may require the pool to be drained of water therefore any repairs will be delayed until the end of the season to ensure you have full use of the pool during your stay.
 It is likely that organic debris will fall into the swimming pool and a pool net may be used by yourselves to clear the water.
 Guests are asked to shower before entering the swimming pool to remove any traces of sun lotion, body creams or oils that may affect the quality of the pool water, reduce your enjoyment of the facility and cause damage to swimwear.
 As there are many factors that can affect swimming pool water, Affinity Villas regrets that they cannot accept any liability for damaged swimwear.

 Mosquitoes, Ants & Other Pests